Tools

 1. Wagepoint, Best Overall for Canadian SMEs

-2. Rise People, Best for Growing Teams
+3. Rise People, Best for HR-First Teams

 Rise People offers a combined payroll and HR platform that grows with your business.
 It includes employee onboarding, benefits administration, time-off tracking, and performance management alongside payroll processing.